- Key findings

-Over the last five years, the EU made progress towards almost all of the 17 sustainable development goals (SDG).
+Over the most recent five years of available data, the EU made progress towards almost all of the 17 sustainable development goals (SDG).
 Progress in some goals has been faster than in others, and within goals, movement away from the sustainable development objectives also occurred in specific areas.

 The figure below shows a statistical summary of EU progress towards the 17 SDGs over this period.

-EU progress over the past five-year period appears to have been strongest towards SDG 3 ‘good health and well-being’, followed by SDG 4 ‘quality education’ and SDG 7 ‘affordable and clean energy’.
+EU progress over the past five-year period appears to have been strongest towards SDG 3 ‘good health and well-being’, followed by SDG 1 ‘no poverty’ and SDG 8 ‘decent work and economic growth’.

-In the case of four goals – SDG 6 ‘clean water and sanitation’, SDG 13 ‘climate action’, SDG 14 ‘life below water’ and SDG 16 ‘peace, justice and strong institutions’ – trends cannot be calculated due to insufficient comparable data over the past five years; or a trend calculation is not applicable.
+In the case of three goals – SDG 6 ‘clean water and sanitation’, SDG 14 ‘life below water’ and SDG 16 ‘peace, justice and strong institutions’ – trends cannot be calculated due to insufficient comparable data over the past five years; or a trend calculation is not applicable.